Can stress cause erectile dysfunction

 Erectile dysfunction (ED), or impotence, is the medical term for the inability to get or maintain an erection.
 Though it’s not often spoken of, ED is actually really common, particularly in later life.
 In fact, doctors think it affects most men at some point in their lives.

-If you frequently struggle to get an erection, or if you can’t maintain one during sex, the cause is more likely to be an underlying physical condition, or an ongoing emotional health issue.
+If you frequently struggle to get an erection, or if you can’t maintain one during sex, the cause is more likely to be an underlying physical condition, or an ongoing emotional health issue such as stress.

 The first thing to understand about stress is that its effects are just as physical as they are psychological.
 Experiencing ongoing stress can cause a long list of symptoms that can combine to cause problems in and out of the bedroom, including:

-Another thing to understand is that you need to be sexually aroused to get an erection.
-If you’re feeling very stressed, you might find that you lose your sex drive, and therefore find it harder than usual get excited enough for sex.
+You need to be sexually aroused to get an erection.
+If you’re feeling very stressed, you might find that you lose your sex drive, and therefore find it harder than usual to get excited enough for sex.
 Even if you do manage to get an erection, you might struggle to maintain it.

 Stress can also create a negative spiral of worsening symptoms.
 Experiencing ED due to stress can actually lead to more stress, as you worry about “failing to perform”.
 This performance anxiety may end up worsening your symptoms, and making it hard for you to break out of the cycle.